Fort Drum Military Police Soldiers Join 2024 Clayton Christmas Parade

 |0

-This work, Fort Drum Military Police Soldiers Join 2024 Clayton Christmas Parade [Image 3 of 3], by SGT Matthew Connor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Drum Military Police Soldiers Join 2024 Clayton Christmas Parade [Image 3 of 3], by PV1 makenna tilton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.